 ASAGAI: It’s just that every American girl I have known has said that to me.
 White – black – in this you are all the same.
 And the same speech, too!…It’s how you can be sure that the world’s most liberated women are not liberated at all.
 You all talk about it too much!
 (Act I, scene ii)

 Asagai and Beneatha are discussing the idea of freedom.
 Asagai thinks that if Beneatha were so liberated, she wouldn’t need to talk about it so much.
-In this way, Asagai argues, both black and white American women are the same: Neither are really free.
-Asagai, a symbol of black identity in the play, argues that true freedom for blacks is not attained through assimilation, but from returning to Africa.
+In this way, Asagai argues, both Black and white American women are the same: Neither are really free.
+Asagai, a symbol of Black identity in the play, argues that true freedom for Black people is not attained through assimilation, but from returning to Africa.

 Towards the end of the play, Asagai replies to Beneatha who says he will die a martyr in Nigeria and not accomplish much more.
 Asagai argues that whether he dies a martyr or lives to be an old man there, his presence in Africa, as a man who can read and write, will help change the country.
 Asagai’s belief in this idea is so strong, he views his death as a positive event if it happens as a result of his efforts.

 ASAGAI: Nigeria.
 Home.

 (Coming to her with genuine romantic flippancy)I will show you our mountains and our stars; and give you cool drinks from gourds and teach you the old songs and the ways of our people – and, in time, we will pretend that – (Very softly)– you have only been away for a day… (Act III, scene i)

 Asagai has tried using reason to persuade Beneatha to travel to Nigeria with him and is now trying romance.
 Asagai considers Nigeria the true home for Black Americans, but his version of Nigeria, the version he depicts in these words, is certainly romanticized.
 He appeals to her abiding need for identity by assuring her she will come to feel Nigeria is her home.